 The Spanish Tortilla is a delicious potato, onion and egg dish that’s typically served as tapas, but equally good as a side dish or meal in itself.

 Traditional Spanish Tortillas are made in a big skillet and flipped (kind of like an omelet) to cook both sides then inverted onto a plate for serving.
-Today I took an easy way out and just baked the dish in the oven.
+Today I took an easy way out and just baked the dish in a cast iron skillet in the oven.
 Not traditional but still tasty!
 There’s a lot of oil used in making this dish so if you’re oil-free this is probably not the dish for you.Print

 - 1/2 C. Spanish Olive Oil